golobby/container/README.md

 })
 ```

-In the example above, the container makes a MySQL instance once and returns it for all requests.
+In the example above, the container makes a MySQL instance once and returns it for all the requests.

 #### Transient